Combining Plastic Surgery Procedures to Enhance Results

 Combining minimally invasive treatments is quite common, although the advantages are not as dramatic as plastic surgery for the face.
 For example, a patient concerned with wrinkles between the brows and on the sides of the mouth (laugh lines), may decide to have Botox injections to treat the forehead wrinkles and a dermal filler to treat the laugh lines.
 While it is more efficient to get them done at the same time, there may not be a cost advantage.

-Whether you are combining procedures or considering having them individually, the most important decision is finding a board certified plastic surgeon with specialized training and experience.
-You can ensure that you will be presented with all of the options to achieve the best and most natural results of plastic surgery possible.
+Whether you are combining procedures or considering having them individually, the most important decision is finding a board-certified plastic surgeon with specialized training and experience.
+You can ensure that you will be presented with all of the options to achieve natural and realistic results.